mattbrepo/NumDiff/README.md

 **Language: C#**

 ## Why
 Comparing two text files is a very common activity in the life of a developer.
 Sometimes you have to compare files with a lot of doubles and you don't want to be bothered by small differences.
 For examples when you want 0.30001 to be considered equal to 0.29999.
-I couldn't find an application solving this stupid daily problem I was experiencing so I developed NumDiff.
+I couldn't find an application that was able to solve this simple problem, so I developed NumDiff.

-NumDiff takes two text files with the same number of rows and fields (tab or otherwise separated) and compare them.
-In case of numbers you can adjust the tolerace in the settings dialog.
+NumDiff takes two text files with the same number of rows and fields and compare them.
+The fields can be separated by tab or other characters.
+In case of numbers you can adjust the tolerance in the _Options_ dialog.

 ## Example